 Māngai Reo Irirangi

-Pay for radio presenters varies depending on the size of the radio station and the experience and popularity of the presenter.
+Pay for radio presenters varies depending on experience, audience size and the type of radio station.

-- Entry level radio presenters usually earn between minimum wage and $55,000 a year.
+- Entry-level radio presenters usually earn between minimum wage and $50,000 a year.

 - PAYE.net.nz website – use this calculator to convert pay and salary information